 Testing the best woodburning camp stoves

-We set our team of testers the challenge of making a meal using some the most popular wood-burning stoves – the Anevay Frontier wood-burner, the EcoZoom Versa rocket stove, a tiny woodgas backpacker’s stove and the high-tech Biolite camping stove.
-And now added, more options, including the Waldbeck outdoor stove and the rather fantastic Solo Stove.
+We set our team of testers the challenge of making a meal using some of the most popular wood-burning stoves – a wood-burner with chimney, an EcoZoom rocket stove, a woodgas backpacker’s stove and the high-tech Biolite camping stove.

 Why cook with wood?

-Open fires, though, aren’t allowed at many campsites, and they’re not very efficient when it comes to cooking.
+Open fires aren’t allowed at many campsites, and they’re not very efficient when it comes to cooking.
 A good stove, though, can cut the amount of wood you need to cook a meal by as much as 80%.

 There’s an added incentive with some of the rocket stoves too.
-EcoZoom, for example, began life as a humanitarian project for developing countries, saving families fuel costs and the health costs of cooking over smoky open fires.
+Some began life as a humanitarian project for developing countries, saving families fuel costs and the health costs of cooking over smoky open fires.

 Wood or charcoal stoves will never be as fast to get going as a piezo ignition gas stove, of course, and they vary widely in portability.
-You won’t want to be carrying 12 kilos of stove very far, for example, but if you usually camp with a car or campervan, then it’s a viable option.
+You won’t want to be carrying 12 kilos of stove very far.
+But, if you usually camp with a car or campervan, then it’s a viable option.
 The lighter stoves, usually the highly-efficient wood-gas type, aren’t really family-sized – more for back-packing and wild camping for one or two people.

 Setting up and lighting